-(2) The complainants' second plea is breach both of (a) the rule against retroactivity and of (b) the four-month rule.

-(a) The case law of the Tribunal and of other tribunals condemns the retroactive application of a decision adverse to a staff member.
+- (3) The complainants' third plea is breach both of (a) the rule against retroactivity and of (b) the four-month rule. - (a) The case law of the Tribunal and of other tribunals condemns the retroactive application of a decision adverse to a staff member.
 Being monthly, pay must be set before the month begins.
-Although the Assembly resolution was passed on 30 November 1984, the decision was not notified to the agencies until 12 December 1984, or after the start of the month in which it altered the classes of New York and of the other duty stations.

-(b) The four-month rule, though in force since 1964, has been taken over by the Commission.
-The index of Paris reached the qualifying point for class 4 on 1 April 1985 and since it stayed above that point for four months running the class of Paris should have risen to 4 on 1 August 1985.
-Even if the Commission's decision to introduce a new notional index and so a new class for Paris as from April 1985 was lawful, the lowering of the post adjustment ought not to have come into effect until four months later, on 1 September 1985.
+Although the Assembly resolution was passed on 30 November 1984, the decision was not notified to the agencies until 12 December 1984, or after the start of the month in which it altered the classes of New York and of the other duty stations. - (b) The four-month rule, which has been in force since 1964, has been taken over by the Commission.
+The index of New York had reached the qualifying point for class 12 by 1 August 1984 and since it stayed above that point for four months running the class of New York should have risen to 12 on 1 December 1984.
+Even if the Commission's decision to introduce a new notional index and so a new class for New York as from December 1984 was lawful, the lowering of the post adjustment ought not to have come into effect until four months later, on 1 May 1985.